China–South Korea relations: 21st century

 On 23 March 2021, Chinese leader Xi Jinping and South Korean President Moon Jae-in agreed to promote dialogue between the two countries, to reschedule a visit by Xi to South Korea that was postponed last year due to the pandemic, and to work out a blueprint for the development of bilateral ties over the next three decades.
 In May 2021, Moon issued a statement remarking that South Korea would work with the United States on stability in Taiwan, which provoked a warning from China.
 On December 23, 2021, it was reported that senior South Korean diplomats, including Vice Foreign Minister Choi Jong-kun will hold talks online with Chinese diplomats.
 Zhao Lijian, a Chinese government spokesperson said that he hoped the meeting could "have a positive effect on enhancing communication and mutual trust and the promotion of bilateral relations".
 Just a week earlier, Taiwanese Digital Minister Audrey Tang revoked an invitation to speak at a press conference in Seoul.

+Relations frayed under the presidency of Yoon Suk Yeol, who prioritized closer relations with the United States.
+After taking office in 2025, President Lee Jae Myung has focused on improving relations with China.
+In October 2025, he hosted Chinese leader Xi in South Korea; this was Xi's first visit to South Korea since 2014.
+This was reciprocated by a visit by Lee to China in January 2026, the first visit by a South Korean president since 2019.
+During the visit, Lee called for a "full-scale restoration of South Korea-China relations".
+During the visit, he criticized anti-Chinese sentiment in South Korea and those who spread conspiracy theories regarding China's involvement in election fraud in South Korea, which he said "angered Chinese people and drove them to turn their backs on Korea".
+He said that anti-Chinese sentiment harmed the country as it contributed to anti-Korean sentiment in China, leading to consumer boycotts of Korean goods and products.